nelonj/mark-fundamentals-proj--js-xmas-tree/README.md

 - Firstly, get the tests passing using only traditional `function` expressions
 - Then, see if you can get the tests passing using concise one-line arrow functions where possible

-## Exercise 6: adding Jest assertions
+## Exercise 6: Adding Jest assertions

 > 🎯 **Success criterion:** you have added at least one assertion to every `test`, and the tests all pass